 • It’s from an unfamiliar sender.
 Consider deleting an email from a sender you don’t recognize or a business you don’t patronize.
 Also, be cautious with a message from someone you know who seems unusual or suspicious.

-Spear phishing
+Spear phishing scams

 Examples of spear phishing emails include:

-• Enterprise hacking: Cybercriminals send emails to employees in a corporation to find vulnerabilities in a corporate network.
+• Enterprise hacking: Cybercriminals send emails to employees in a corporation to find vulnerabilities in the corporate network.
 The emails might appear to be from a trusted source.
 It only takes one person to click on a link to download ransomware that infects the company’s network.

 • A note from the boss: An employee receives a fraudulent email that appears to be from an executive asking them to share company information or expedite payment to a vendor.